 - What public services are available for children with autism and how to get them

 Each week, you will spend time in the classroom working with your child and their therapist.
 This helps you better understand what your child is doing and how their therapist helps them.
 It also gives you a chance to try the methods we use and practice along with the therapist.
 You and other caregivers can use these methods at home.
 Our staff always describe what they are doing while working with your child so you can learn about what you are seeing.

 You will also meet regularly to talk with a parent educator.
 The topics depend on the needs of your child and family.
 You can talk with the parent educator about any concerns you have.
 Common examples include:

 - Behavior challenges at home

-You will be assigned a family advocate to help you access resources for your child and your family.
-We help make sure your family has the services you need outside the program.
+We will pair you with a family advocate to help access resources for your child and your family.
+We help you find the services you need outside our program.
 The family advocate can help you:

 - Connect to services and supports you need, such as help paying for food or transportation or mental health services for parents

 - Follow up on recommendations or referrals from your child’s team, including for long-term ABA when your child completes our 12-week program